 Call Us

 • Schedule in extra fellowship meetings: Fellowships tend to put on extra meetings over the Christmas period, helping to support those in need.
 Attend an extra session or two so you can keep reaffirming those key thoughts and strategies for sobriety

 • Keep busy: For most of us, this is likely not an issue.
-Christmas is an incredibly busy time already, but it's a good thing.
-If you're spending Christmas alone, try to get out the house and keep busy.
+Christmas is an incredibly busy time already, and this can be a good thing.
+If you're spending Christmas alone, try to get out of the house and keep busy.
 Loneliness might lead to a downturn in your mood, triggering you to drink

+Call Us